wp-plugins/event-calendar-ticketing/readme.txt

 ***Newly released on September 16, 2013!***

 The Event Calendar & Ticketing plugin is a rock solid events calendar that easily integrates into your site.
-Developed and supported by IgniteWoo, this powerful plugin lets you publish your events quick and easy, and you can optionally include venues, organizers, speakers, sponsors, and Google Maps right out of the box.
+Developed and supported by the professional full-time developers at IgniteWoo, this powerful plugin lets you publish your events quick and easy, and you can optionally include venues, organizers, speakers, sponsors, and Google Maps right out of the box.

 Want to sell tickets too?
 No problem.
 Our [WooEvents Pro](http://ignitewoo.com/woocommerce-extensions-plugins/wordpress-event-calendar-wooevents-pro-for-woocommerce/ " WooCommerce Tickets Plugin - WooEvents ") plugin directly integrates with WooCommerce and turns Events Calendar & Ticketing into an ultra powerful ticket sales system, supporting over 100 different payment gateways.